Eman-Sarfraz/Camscanner-using-openCV/README.md

 Combines all stages (original, grayscale, edges, warped, thresholded) into one window using stackImages

-## note : Create a virtual env to ake it work.
+# note : Create a virtual environment to make it work.